 I was hooked.
 And as they say, the rest is history.

 My pencil collection started small, and in the early years it grew slowly but steadily.
 It didn’t matter whose house we were visiting, I searched through every desk drawer and pencil cup like an explorer hunting for buried treasure.
 I loved visiting my grandparents in western Pennsylvania, as they had lots of old friends living in old homes representing endless pencil search-and-rescue missions.
 On one such mission I got caught by my granny’s friend who, needless to say, was surprised by my interest in pencils.
 She gave me my first-ever Dixon’s Ticonderoga with a yellow band, a pre-WWII pencil just sitting there in a cup!

 Fast forward to the year 2000.
 After living in Oregon for a number of years and starting a family, we moved back to Maryland for a teaching job (both my wife and I are school teachers).
 During the move I found my old box of pencils and soon thereafter discovered eBay.
 Never in my life had I met another pencil collector, but suddenly I was meeting giants in the pencil collecting world.
 People like Doug Martin, Osman Gurtunka, and Fred J. von Preissig.
 Fred later started grouping pencils into categories, and Doug had one of the first pencil collector websites I had ever seen.
 These and other collectors inspired me to start my own online collection.

 With the help of a friend back in Oregon, we launched BNP 1.0 in 2005.
-Almost fourteen years later, in January 2019, we launched BNP 2.0 with a responsive interface and powerful search features.
+Almost fourteen years later, in January 2019, we launched the website you are looking at now — with a responsive interface and powerful search features.
 (There’s a whole story about that here.)